Multi-girder composite bridges

 Also, on occasion, relatively small box girders are used in multi-girder construction.
 Box girders require special design consideration, because of their high torsional stiffness and high cost of fabrication.
 Advice on construction costs may be obtained from steelwork contractors.

-Universal beams up to 914 mm deep are available in the section range covered by BS 4; additional standard sections are available up to 1016 mm deep.
+Universal beams up to 1016 mm deep are available in the section range covered by BS EN 10365.
 Such beams would provide sufficient bending resistance for single spans up to about 25m and for continuous spans up to about 30m, although the webs may be rather thin for the high shears associated with longer spans, unless the bridge is lightly loaded – a farm access bridge or a footbridge, for example.

 Very little fabrication is necessary with universal beams, usually only the fitting of stiffeners over support bearings and the attachment of bracing.
 However, the beams often need to be curved in elevation to suit either the road profile or the pre-cambering for dead load; this can be carried out by specialist companies using heavy rolling equipment but it does add to cost.
 Even for smaller spans, universal beams can often be more economically replaced by similar size plate girders.
 Steelwork contractors can advise on the relative economy.

 Girders need to be braced together at support positions, for stability and to effect the transfer of horizontal loads (wind and skidding forces) to the bearings that provide transverse restraint (usually one at each support position).

 Restraints at supports are provided either by triangulated bracing systems or by horizontal beams, usually channel sections.
 The bracing systems at the end supports of non-integral bridges are usually also required to support the end of the deck slab.
 Integral bridges will require bracing at the end supports for the construction condition.